devmc-ee/weekdate-time-picker-reactjs/README.md

 };
 ```

+The last available timeslots are defined by the duration of the selected services.
+In other words, the last
+available time is the end of the working time - serviceDuration.

 Visual icons and components, like an accordion, are taken from [Material-Ui](https://material-ui.com/) library

 ![WeekDateTimePicker sample view](WeekDateTimePickerReactJs.gif "Weekdate Time Picker, Reactjs")